By Shirley Swinbank, founder and Executive Director

 What makes Yorkshire Academy special are the students.
 What a privilege to have made a difference in the lives of the literally thousands of young people who have come through our doors.
 The elements that make Yorkshire’s program special are the small class sizes, our devoted staff, the strength of our academics coupled with a strong emphasis in extracurricular classes, i.e. Music, Art, Spanish, Computer, P.E., and Library, and the attention to the individual needs of each student.
 We’re able to involve our students in so many special endeavors, including the PSIA academic competition, an annual full-scale theatre production, and an annual entry in Houston’s Livestock and Rodeo Art Competition, to name a few.

 In 2000, we expanded our campus to include a new building to house our upper elementary homeroom classes, the music room, art room, library and computer lab, as well as a playing field and parking lot.
-The Treichel Building, named in honor of Mrs. Swinbank's mother, Helen Treichel, was built in 2012 as a beautiful expanded art space, as well as our 5th grade classroom.
+The Treichel Building, named in honor of Mrs. Swinbank's mother, Helen Treichel, was built in 2012 as a beautiful expanded art space and our 5th grade classroom.